U-KAN Makes Strong Backbone for Medical Image Segmentation and Generation: Abstract

 \section{Abstract}

 \unet~has become a cornerstone in various visual applications such as image segmentation and diffusion probability models.
 While numerous innovative designs and improvements have been introduced by incorporating transformers or MLPs, the networks are still limited to linearly modeling patterns as well as the deficient interpretability.
 To address these challenges, our intuition is inspired by the impressive results of the Kolmogorov-Arnold Networks (KANs) in terms of accuracy and interpretability, which reshape the neural network learning via the stack of non-linear learnable activation functions derived from the Kolmogorov-Anold representation theorem.
 Specifically, in this paper, we explore the untapped potential of KANs in improving backbones for vision tasks.
 We investigate, modify and re-design the established U-Net pipeline by integrating the dedicated KAN layers on the tokenized intermediate representation, termed \model.
 Rigorous medical image segmentation benchmarks verify the superiority of \model~by higher accuracy even with less computation cost.
 We further delved into the potential of \model~as an alternative U-Net noise predictor in diffusion models, demonstrating its applicability in generating task-oriented model architectures.
-These endeavours unveil valuable insights and sheds light on the prospect that \textit{with \model, you can make strong backbone for medical image segmentation and generation.} Project page: \url{https://yes-ukan.github.io/}.
+Project page: \url{https://yes-u-kan.github.io/}.